GE

 - Verify thermostat setting: Ensure the gas control is set above the current water temperature.

-- Inspect burner: Remove burner assembly and clean the burner ports and orifice with a soft brush and compressed air.
+- Inspect burner: Remove the burner assembly and clean the burner ports and orifice with a soft brush and compressed air.

 - Check venting: Inspect the flue and vent for obstructions such as nests or debris.
 Clear any blockages.